openforis/collect-earth-online-doc/docs/source/project/qaqc.rst

 - **No assignments**: User assignments are not enabled by default.
 - **Equal assignments**: Splits the total number of plots evenly between users.
 - **Percentage of plots**: Allows for uneven splits.
 For example, one user can be assigned 50% of the total plots while two other users can each be assigned 25% of the total plots.
+Total percentages must add up to 100%.
 - **File**: Allows the administrator to specify which user should collect data on each plot.
 When creating your file, you can add a column called 'user'.
 This column should contain the email address for the user you would like to review the plot.

 .. thumbnail:: ../_images/project24v2.png